A methodology is vital to building a strong Technology Due Diligence Report

 Once we understand the business, we combine the data and document collection with analysis resulting in an initial position or report at the end of the first stage.

-Be assured that issues may be observed that can be fixed before presenting to the investor.
+Be assured that issues that can be fixed may be observed before presenting to the investor.
 Both parties will be informed, and time will be given to address the problem.
-This occurs more often in ‘Vendor Due Diligence’ but also in traditional technology due diligence in mergers and acquisitions.
+This occurs more often in ‘Vendor Due Diligence’ and traditional technology due diligence in mergers and acquisitions.